IzzatFirdaus/motac-irms/README.md

 ## Features

-- **Email/User ID Provisioning Management**
-  Automates application, certification, approval, and provisioning of MOTAC email and user IDs, similar to MyMail workflows.

-- **ICT Equipment Loan Management**
-  Handles requests, approvals, issuance, tracking, and returns for ICT equipment (laptops, projectors, etc.) for official use.
+- **ICT Equipment Loan Management** Handles requests, approvals, issuance, tracking, and returns for ICT equipment (laptops, projectors, etc.) for official use.

+- **Helpdesk & Ticketing System** Manages IT support tickets from creation and assignment to resolution and reporting, streamlining the support process for all ICT-related issues.

-- **Unified Data Management**
-  Consolidates users, applications, approvals, equipment inventory, and notifications in a single secure database.
+- **Unified Data Management** Consolidates users, applications, support tickets, approvals, equipment inventory, and notifications in a single secure database.

-- **Automated Workflows & Process Standardization**
-  Streamlines application/approval processes, minimizing manual steps and administrative workload.
+- **Automated Workflows & Process Standardization** Streamlines application/approval processes, minimizing manual steps and administrative workload for both loans and support tickets.

-- **Role-Based Access Control (RBAC) & Security**
-  Fine-grained permissions for users, approvers, BPM staff, and IT Admins.
+- **Role-Based Access Control (RBAC) & Security** Fine-grained permissions for users, approvers, BPM staff, and IT Admins.
 Includes grade-based approval logic and standardized roles.

-- **Dynamic Forms with Livewire**
-  Supports complex, conditional forms similar to MyMail and other official workflows.
+- **Dynamic Forms with Livewire** Supports complex, conditional forms for both loan applications and helpdesk ticket submission.

-- **Real-Time Reporting & Notifications**
-  Provides insights into resource usage and application statuses.
+- **Real-Time Reporting & Notifications** Provides insights into resource usage, loan statuses, and helpdesk performance.
 Sends email and in-app notifications for key events.

-- **ICT Equipment Inventory Management**
-  Maintains detailed inventory with categories, sub-categories, physical locations, and status.
+- **ICT Equipment Inventory Management** Maintains detailed inventory with categories, sub-categories, physical locations, and status (available, on_loan, under_maintenance).

-- **Audit Trails & Accountability**
-  Logs key actions (created_by, updated_by) for traceability and compliance.
+- **Audit Trails & Accountability** Logs key actions (created_by, updated_by) for traceability and compliance across all modules.

-- **Localization & Bahasa Melayu Support**
-  Primary UI in Bahasa Melayu, with language switching and localized dates supported.
+- **Localization & Bahasa Melayu Support** Primary UI in Bahasa Melayu, with language switching and localized dates supported.

 ---